-Land use planning policy for the City should served well to support the enormous challenge that property owners, developers, and retailers faced in the rebuilding of the downtown district.
-Efforts should continue to be made to locate large-scale office and destination-oriented retail uses within the downtown, where they can establish an economic vitality that will secure the downtown's role as the principal commercial center of the region.
+Land use planning policy for the City should support the enormous challenge that property owners, developers, and retailers face in the rebuilding of the downtown district.
+Efforts should be made to locate large-scale office and destination-oriented retail uses within the downtown, where they can establish an economic vitality that will secure the downtown's role as the principal commercial center of the region.
 More specifically, it is recommended that for a period of 5 years, speculative office developments greater than 10,000 square feet in size be discouraged outside of the downtown to prevent decentralization and dispersal of employment, except in cases where such commercial development is clearly not appropriate for the downtown.
 Similarly, new destination-oriented retail developments should be encouraged to locate within the downtown area until the recovery process is well underway.
-This Plan continues to promote concentration of mixed use development within the downtown core.
-As the City's downtown develops with more mid-rise construction (up to 6 or 7 floors), the transit system and alternative transportation methods will become more important for maintaining the quality of life in the downtown area.
-The corridor connections between the beach and downtown will provide more opportunities for residents and tourism, but the focus of higher-density development and commercial/office uses in the downtown core remains foremost in the Plan.